 Swimming In The Shark Tank

 A successful business friend suggested she apply to the television show Shark Tank to get an investor to take their company to the next level.
 Grace and Lace was one of the very few companies that made it on the hit ABC show and one of even fewer to get an investment from a “shark.”
 Barbara Corcoran, a multimillionaire real estate tycoon, partnered with Grace and Lace and within a few days of the episode’s airing they had over one million dollars in sales revenue.
 To say they were shocked would be an understatement.
-Their sales were more then eight times the figure Shark Tank experts forecasted.
+Their sales were more than eight times the figure Shark Tank experts forecasted.

 “I worked nonstop.
 No time to eat, sleep, or live life,” said Melissa.
-“It was the craziest time of my life and I hope to never have to move at such a demanding pace again.”
+“It was the craziest time of my life, and I hope to never have to move at such a demanding pace again.”

 In the business explosion, they grew from six part-time employees to over thirty.
 Grace and Lace has now expanded into the clothes market, creating fashionable and innovative designs.
 The success is thrilling and far exceeds anything they ever imagined, but that’s just a small part of their story.